Photo

 • Research: Innovative technology and Vertical Farming

-• Keynote: Leo Marcelis (NL)
+• Keynote: "The colourful life of plants in vertical farms" Leo Marcelis et al (NL)

 • Commercialisation: Sustainability & Processing